Kristina01111000/WordPressTheme/README.md

 Currently working on Dr. W's site

 	->> saving css changes in extras.css
-	-> all members have access to wp dashboard, this is a problem that needs to be fixed -> looking for examples of sites using it so he can look at aesthetic options -> peepso.com/groups/?showcase/    has many examples of sites, most use gecko theme -> most of them look quite similar
-			-> people who are really good at websites probably do not need help from the peepso community -> add background pictures -> stockphotos? how to on extras page -> finding good pictures is going to be the hard part -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links -> waiting on inmotion support to move forward, will continue on with my stuff for now
+	-> add background pictures -> stockphotos? how to on extras page -> finding good pictures is going to be the hard part -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links

 To do: